FloMiami/Decimation-Simulation/README.md

 This program that will simulate the decimation of a population.
 In our simulation, we will let the user decide the amount to reduce the population by.

+You will need to download the Java ZIP file and open it using a Java IDE such as eclipse.